 - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest either by logging on CPOMS, phone ext 1348 or emailing safeguarding @ben.srscmat.co.uk - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the academy that day.
-The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns on CPOMS.
+The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns.
 This should be on the same day and before the child is due to leave the school premises. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
 This will also help if the school or Trust needs to respond to any complaints about the way a case has been handled - Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate child protection file for each child. - Records should include: a clear and comprehensive summary of the concern using full names of all parties involved, details of how the concern was followed up and resolved, and a note of any action taken, decisions reached and the outcome.
-If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or a deputy). - Seek support for yourself if you are distressed from the DSL & Senior Mental Health Lead -Natalie Robinson - 6.2 Staff must always immediately inform the designated safeguarding lead or their deputy if there are any: - Concerns that a child is presenting signs or symptoms of abuse or neglect, including suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - Searching incidents where there are reasonable grounds to suspect a learner was in possession of a prohibited item1 or where a search has revealed a safeguarding risk
+It is good practice to keep concerns and referrals in a separate child protection file for each child. - Records should include; a clear and comprehensive summary of the concern using full names of all parties involved, details of how the concern was followed up and resolved, and a note of any action taken, decisions reached and the outcome.
+If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or a deputy).
+As soon as you are able complete a record of the concerns on CPOMS.
+This should be on the same day and before the child is due to leave the school premises - Seek support for yourself if you are distressed from the DSL and Senior mental Health Lead - Natalie Robinson - 6.2 Staff must always immediately inform the designated safeguarding lead or their deputy if there are any: - Concerns that a child is presenting signs or symptoms of abuse or neglect, including suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play - Searching incidents where there are reasonable grounds to suspect a learner was in possession of a prohibited item 1 or where a search has revealed a safeguarding risk - Behaviour or changes in presentation, including changes in school attendance, which gives rise to suspicions that a child may not be receiving adequate care or may be suffering harm